Which patients are suitable for SDR

 Children who are walking independently and considering SDR

 • Very young children who are still learning to walk can change quickly.
 It is best to wait until their walking pattern settles.
-This is the time to see if SDR is the best option for them.
+This allows time to see if SDR is the best option for them.

 • Can show muscle strength in the legs and trunk.